Leo3965/Leo3965/README.md

 ### Cover Letter
 I use to define myself as a proactive person and well-humored.
 I stand out at the learning process and at the ability to keep calm during stressful and tough situations.
-I'm a computer engineering student, I have basic knowledge about the program's languages such as Python, Java, and Dart-Flutter.
+I have basic knowledge about the program's languages such as Python, Java, and Dart-Flutter.
 However, even though I'm a person with ease with exact science, I have no difficulty dealing with activities related to other knowledge areas.

 ### How to reach me: